revx0012/Chatbot-Discord/README.md

 # Can it be jailbroken?

-That's the whole point of it.
+That's the whole point of it, But yes.

 # How can I use it?